sh-dave/cyoa/README.md

 # cyoa

 A little `Choose you own adventure` library.
-The basic idea of this implementation is actually to behave kinda like behavior trees.
+The basic idea is modeled after behavior trees.

+## builtin features

+- text output ... obviously
+- multiple choices
+- variables you can set and query
+- suspend/resume a story
+  - replays the whole story when you resume to rebuild your scene
+  - automatically choose all multiple-choice answers
+  - triggers all events again
+- easy customization to add whatever logic nodes you desire

 ## usage